zdzielinski/kube-context.sh/README.md

 cluster-a.yaml  cluster-b.yml
 ```

-To load new context files, either re-source your `rc` file to initialize `kube-context.sh`, or start a new terminal session.
+To load the new context files, either re-source your `rc` file to initialize `kube-context.sh`, or start a new terminal session.

-Now you can use your configuration files as contexts:
+Now you can use your new configuration files as contexts:

 ```
 ➜  ~ echo $KUBECONFIG